Avatar

 EDJNet

-I am a researcher and data analyst at OBCT/CCI.
+I am senior researcher and data analyst at OBCT/CCI, and lecturer at the University of Trento (2024/2025).

 I am currently working on a research project dedicated to text as data (and data in the text): find out more on tadadit.xyz.